Cruise Port Guides: Pisa Italy – Pisa is not a cruise port but is only 30 minutes away from the cruise port of Livorno in Italy.

 - What to wear: Comfortable flat shoes for walking up the leaning tower.

-- What to bring: Bottle of water and a camera/phone.
+- What to bring: A bottle of water and a camera/phone.

 I hope this article has given you ideas for visiting Pisa, for your next cruise that includes the port of Livorno in Italy.